joelsernamoreno/EvilCrowCable-Wind/README.md

 3. Download and Install the Arduino IDE: https://www.arduino.cc/en/main/software
 4. Download Evil Crow Cable Wind repository: git clone https://github.com/joelsernamoreno/EvilCrowCable-Wind.git
 5. Copy and unzip the USB library included in this repository (EvilCrowCable-Wind/modified-libraries/) to your Arduino library directory
+6. Copy and unzip the husarnet-esp32-arduino library included in this repository (EvilCrowCable-Wind/modified-libraries/) to your Arduino library directory
-6. Download the ArduinoJson library and place it in your Arduino libraries directory: git clone https://github.com/bblanchon/ArduinoJson.git
+7. Download the ArduinoJson library and place it in your Arduino libraries directory: git clone https://github.com/bblanchon/ArduinoJson.git
-7. Open Arduino IDE
+8. Open Arduino IDE
-8. Go to File - Preferences.
+9. Go to File - Preferences.
 Locate the field "Additional Board Manager URLs:" Add "https://espressif.github.io/arduino-esp32/package_esp32_index.json" without quotes.
 Click "Ok"
-9. Select Tools - Board - Boards Manager.
+10. Select Tools - Board - Boards Manager.
 Search for "esp32".
-Install "esp32 by Espressif system version 3.2.0"
+Install "esp32 by Espressif system version 3.3.8"
-10. Flash firmware.ino:
+11. Flash firmware.ino:
 	* Connect active end of the cable with a magnet to the computer
 	* Open EvilCrowCable-Wind/firmware/firmware.ino in Arduino IDE
 	* Select Tools: